meldissa/p5-scribblebox/README.md

 To test the CSS code, I used the __W3C CSS Validation Service__.

+The following CSS files were tested:

+* checkout.css
+* events.css
+* profile.css
+* base.css

+No issues were detected.

 To test the JavaScript code, I used the __JSHint Validation Service__.